 Essential Deckhand Training:

 Entry-level deckhand courses and qualifications are essential to your success in the industry.
 Obtaining your first job as a deckhand is difficult as it is a fiercely competed position.
 Without experience, it is difficult to differentiate yourself from every other aspiring deckhand.
-It is therefore essential to gain experience through course training and to obtain as many qualifications available to you.
+It is therefore essential to gain experience through the correct course training.

 Below is a list of courses you can take as an aspiring deckhand with little or no experience: